vertical-knowledge/jsocrud/README.md

 > jsocrud.remove(object, 'foo[0].bar');
 { foo: [ {} ] }
 > jsocrud.remove(object, 'foo[1].bar');
-Error: There was an error deleting from the given object at path: .foo[1].bar
+Error: There was an error deleting from the given object at the given path
 ```